wp-plugins/facebook-comment-by-vivacity/readme.txt

 * You can choose color scheme (Light or Dark)
 * Use HTML5 or XFBML versions of Facebook comments.
 * Moderation option is also there.
+* You can control accessbilty of comment box on pages.
 * Shortcode for templates or posts/pages/home page.
 * Feature for remove wordpress default comment form on posts/pages.
 * Multi-languages support is also available.